 Today, some 270 years after our common ancestors, Friedrich and Eva Maria (Weber) Meinert Sr., settled near Reading, Berks County, PA, few traces of the family's German culture remain.
 Yet the German language of the clan was dominant for about 135 years, from the 1730s to the time of the American Civil War.
 It's amazing these "Pennsylvania Dutch" traits lasted as long as they did.

-At right, a World War I propaganda postcard depicts "Uncle Sam" chaining the German Kaiser as a prisoner, symbolizing the 20th century hatred that drove the final wedge between the American and German cultures in the United States.
+At right, a World War I propaganda postcard depicts "Uncle Sam" chaining the German Kaiser as a prisoner, symbolizing the 20th century hatred that drove a deeper wedge between the American and German cultures in the United States.